Murder conviction without a body: 1990s

 In April 1994, Heidi Allen, 18, of New Haven, New York, was abducted from the convenience store where she worked.
 Her body has never been found.
 Brothers Gary and Richard Thibodeau were charged with kidnapping and murder.
 They were tried separately.
 Gary was found guilty and sentenced to 25 years to life, while Richard was acquitted.
 In 1996, Thomas Capano was convicted of the murder of Anne Marie Fahey, his former lover.
 Investigators did not have a murder weapon or body, nor any evidence that Capano had purchased a gun.
 He was convicted of first-degree murder in part due to the evidence given by his brother, Gerry, who had admitted to helping Capano dump Fahey's body in the Atlantic Ocean.

 Sante Kimes and her son Kenneth were convicted of the murder of Irene Silverman, whose body was never found.
 They were also both suspects in another murder in the Bahamas where the body was never located.
 Kenneth eventually confessed to both murders but Sante Kimes maintained her innocence until she died in prison in 2014.
 In May 1999, the New Zealand High Court convicted Scott Watson of the murder of Ben Smart and Olivia Hope.
 Their bodies have never been found.
+In 1999, Willie Crain Jr. was convicted of the 1998 murder of seven-year-old Amanda Brown, whose body was never found, and sentenced to death in Florida.